mrhorin/suggestrap/README.md

 - `id`: Specify a suggestion element ID.
 Defalults to 'suggestrap'.

 ### Note
-If you'd like to specify an Array object in a local environment instead of requesting a JSON file from a JSON server, you could use the values key.
+If you'd like to specify an Array object in a local environment instead of requesting a JSON file to a JSON server, you could use the values key.
 When an user inputs a value into a target form, Suggestrap extracts suggestions from the Array object with the value, which the user inputs. **In that case, the url key isn't required.** You don't have to specify the url key in the first argument.
 When you specify the values key and the url key at same time, the values key takes priority over the url key.
 This example is written with ES6.
 ```javascript
 import Suggestrap from 'suggestrap'